crazybooot/laravel-zsh-plugin/README.md

-# laravel-zsh-plugin - artisan commands aliases of Laravel 5 Framework for zsh
+# laravel-zsh-plugin - artisan commands aliases of Laravel 5+ Framework for zsh

-`laravel-zsh-plugin` contains short aliases for all artisan commands included to Laravel 5, 5.1, 5.2, 5.3, 5.4, 5.5 versions of framework.
+`laravel-zsh-plugin` contains short aliases for all artisan commands included to Laravel 5+ framework.

 ## Example